geoff-project/coi/docs/guide/core.rst

 The metadata entry ``"render_modes"`` allows a problem to declare that its internal state can be visualized.
 It should be a list of strings where each string is a supported render mode.
-Host applications may pick one of these strings and pass it to the problems {meth}`~cernml.coi.Problem.render()` method.
+Host applications may pick one of these strings and pass it to the problems {meth}`~Problem.render()` method.
 For this to work, render modes need to have well-defined semantics.

 The following render modes are standardized by either Gym or this package: